INSIGHT-Delays, clashes hinder attempts to salvage Batista's OGX

 Brazilian investment banker André Esteves' Grupo BTG Pactual SA had been heavily involved on the advisory side but its earlier attempt to rescue Batista's companies concentrated on MMX, LLX and the former MPX.
 BTG Pactual, which declined to comment, is "in the final stages" of its financial advisory mandate with Grupo EBX, a source with knowledge of the situation told Reuters.

-The three financial advisers are Blackstone Group LP, Lazard Ltd, and Rio-based buyout and advisory firm Angra Partners.
+The three financial advisers are Blackstone Group LP and Lazard Ltd, and Rio de Janeiro-based buyout and advisory firm Angra Partners.
 Angra has had the most influential role in OGX's debt restructuring, one source added.
 The three firms declined to comment.

 LONDON, March 4 Scottish fund manager Aberdeen Asset Management and insurer Standard Life are exploring a possible merger, the two companies said in a statement.